India and Russo-Ukrainian war (2022–present): Diplomacy

 In September 2025, US President Donald Trump called Modi to wish him a happy birthday, later praising him on X and thanking him for supporting efforts to end the Russia–Ukraine conflict.
 The following day, Modi held a separate phone conversation with Putin, during which he reiterated India’s full support for a peaceful resolution to the conflict, according to a statement from the Prime Minister’s Office.

 At the Eightieth session of the United Nations General Assembly in September 2025, Indian External Affairs Minister S. Jaishankar commented on the conflict in Ukraine by stating that even countries not directly involved have felt its impact.
 He called on nations capable of engaging all sides to take a more active role in seeking solutions and reaffirmed that India supports any initiative aimed at ending hostilities and restoring peace.

+In August 2026, during a meeting with President Putin on the sidelines of the Shanghai Cooperation Organisation summit, PM Modi stated "we must move from endless wars to ending wars," without directly referencing Ukraine.
+In Kyiv, Indian External Affairs Minister S. Jaishankar said that India is ready to assist in any way possible to end the war in Ukraine.